What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 Medical Guidance After Exposure

-After stopping tirzepatide upon confirmation of pregnancy:
+After stopping tirzepatide or changing treatment upon confirmation of pregnancy:

 • Your healthcare provider may order detailed ultrasounds to monitor fetal growth and anatomy.